February 1st…“BEING FULL-BLOODED NORWEGIAN, WHAT KIND OF HERITAGE RELATED THINGS CAUGHT YOUR ATTENTION AS YOU WERE GROWING UP?”

 My Father, in his young generation, told me of growing up in a Norwegian household.
 He shared, “I grew up bilingual, that is speaking two languages.
 I could be speaking Norwegian to my mother, then spin around in the room and speak English to my father.

 Some NON-Norwegian ears, one night, heard something and misinterpreted what he THOUGHT he heard and our whole family laughed a good one!!
-You see, each evening, at bedtime, it was customary for Mom and Dad to give us children a Norwegian blessing of “sleep good” as we went upstairs for slumber.
+You see, each evening, at bedtime, it was customary for Mom and Dad to give us children a Norwegian blessing of “sleep good”, in Norwegian, as we went upstairs for slumber.
 The phrase “Sov Godt” was kinda transliterated to our family version of “Suva Gut”.
-Well, anyway, Douglas Ehrich was over visiting one evening at bedtime and as we raced up the stairwell to bed, Mom and Dad hollered out the Norwegian blessing to us and we returned the blessing back down to them from upstairs.
+Well, anyway, Douglas Ehrich was over visiting our sister, Rosemary, one evening at bedtime and as we raced up the stairwell to bed, Mom and Dad hollered out the Norwegian blessing to us and we returned the blessing back down to them from upstairs.
 Doug leaned over to sister Rosie, on the couch, and quietly asked, “Do your folks always cuss at the children that way??”
 What a hoot!!!
 First Rosie started laughing, then our folks and then all of us roared as we told Doug that they were just saying “good night” to us in Norwegian!!!